What It’s Like to Run for Hours

 Miles 15-25, hours four and five: Fuck this, screw this, I hate everything!
 Oh god I love running!
 I’m flying!
 My feet have the wings of Hermes himself and I am flying through this – GD it, I hate everything!
 Between the pain, fatigue, and an ever slipping grip on reality, my mind alternates between hating everything and trucking along happier than a puppy with a ball.
 There’s no in-between.

-Miles 26-30, hour six: I’m gonna make it.
+Miles 26-30, hour six: You are now definitely running an ultramarathon.
+For me, all I can do its mentally chant I’m gonna make it.
 I’m gonna make it.
 I’m gonna make it.
 I’m gonna make it.
 That chant is on repeat for about an hour as I shamble my way through the final aid stations and ignore that every part of my body is in pain.